sharmaDeepti369/slate/source/index.html.md

 We have language bindings in Ruby.

-The every API for this project have to be prefixed with "https://radiant-island-87705.herokuapp.com" and have to include "Auth-Token" and "Email" as headres once the user is login.
+<strong>Every API for this project have to be prefixed with "https://radiant-island-87705.herokuapp.com" and have to include "Auth-Token" and "Email" as headres once the user is login.</strong>

 # Authentication